 The spiky flowers appear on tall stalks, in shades of yellow, orange and red.
 Young plants don’t generally flower and aloe grown as a houseplant can take years to produce a flower stalk.

 Aloe is only hardy in U.S.D.A.
-Hardiness Zones: 9 - 11, Often grown as a houseplant and taken outdoors for the summer.
+Hardiness Zones: 9 - 11, but it is often grown as a houseplant.
+In colder zones, you can grow potted aloe vera outdoors for the summer and bring it indoors for the winter.

 Plants grow to approximately 2 ft. x 2 ft.
 Potted plants don't get as large as plants grown in the ground.